 What I like more about the whole process is the opportunity to reuse the single classes in other projects, building time by time a personal catalog of classes to solve specific problems.

-This article covers a personal project, further info about it are provided at the ZypperUpgraderepo project page.
+This article covers a personal project, further info is provided at the ZypperUpgraderepo project page.